HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_disable_apps.md

 ```

 You can set applications that you do not want to be deployed to `false`.
-As noted in the [Deploy DX 9.5 to container platforms using Helm](../../../overview.md) Help Center topic, some DX applications are pre-requisites for others to be deployed.
+As noted in the [Deploy DX Compose 9.5 to container platforms using Helm](../../overview.md) Help Center topic, some DX Compose applications are pre-requisites for others to be deployed.
 It can appear that you have disabled an application, but it still gets deployed.
 This is due to other applications requiring that one.